learn-co-curriculum/phase-1-javascript-project-mode/README.md

 everything you've learned up to this point.
 Your frontend will be built with HTML, CSS, and JavaScript and will communicate with a public API.

-### Project Requirements
+### Minimum Project Requirements

 1. Your app must be a HTML/CSS/JS frontend that accesses data from a public API.
    All interactions between the client and the API should be handled asynchronously and use JSON as the communication format.
+The CSS can be minimal for this project; you just need to create a CSS file with at least one or two definitions, and hook it up.

 2. Your entire app must run on a single page.
 There should be NO redirects.
 In other words, your project will contain a single HTML file.

-3. Your app needs to incorporate at least 3 separate event listeners (DOMContentLoaded, click, change, submit, etc).
+3. Your app needs to incorporate at least 1 event listener (DOMContentLoaded, click, change, submit, etc).

 4. Some interactivity is required.
 This could be as simple as adding a "like" button or adding comments.
 These interactions do not need to persist after reloading the page.

-5. Follow good coding practices.
-Keep your code DRY (Do not repeat yourself) by utilizing functions to abstract repetitive code.

-### Stretch Goals
+### Expand Your Project (Optional)

+If you have the time, continue to build out your project in one or more (or all!) of the following ways:

+1. Use at least 3 unique event listeners that enable interactivity.
+Think search or filter functionality, toggling dark/light mode, upvoting posts, etc. Each of your event listeners should have its own unique callback function.
+2. Get more ambitious with your CSS.
-1. Use [json-server][] in your project to persist your app's interactivity.
+3. Stretch Goal: Use [json-server][] in your project to persist your app's interactivity.

 ## Strategy, Timeline, and Tips